po1sigala/live/02-Lesson-Plans/Part-Time/14-Week_MVC-dev/README.md

 ## Heads-Up

 * Next unit, students will work on their group project.
-Start thinking about possible project groups and preparing for information to go out to students.
+Everything related to Project #2 will be done on Day 1 of Project week.
+In the meantime, start thinking about possible project groups and preparing for information to go out to students.

 ## Helpful Links